The Books

 About the Author

-The Process of Unbecoming emerged from both my clinical work and my own lived experience of exhaustion, illness, and identity coming apart.
+These three books emerged from both my clinical work and my own lived experience of exhaustion, illness, and identity coming apart.
 It isn’t written as a guide from the other side of those experiences, but from within them—where questions remain active, wholeness isn’t lost, and being human is no longer framed as the obstacle.